A Spanish doctor and his team operated as much in 6 days as 5 doctors in a year and for half the price charged in private

 It seems that even the Portuguese Medical Association was outraged by this Spanish super doctor, of course they are, as he himself says: “I understand their concern and I know why there are such long waiting lists in Portugal.
 It’s just that they charge around two thousand euros for every private operation”.
 Well, the Portuguese pimps don’t want to stop impoverishing Portuguese patients by creating artificially high waiting lists in public hospitals so they can make big money in their private practices.
 Furthermore, Portuguese doctors still use general anesthesia from the Stone Age, while Spanish doctors work in the 21st century, applying just a few drops of anesthetic eye drops to perform the surgery.

-We don’t know what the real extent of this is, because in Portugal we never know anything, but most likely a very considerable percentage of the waiting lists in Portugal are caused by these corruption schemes between public/state hospitals and private ones.
+We don’t know what the real extent of this is, because in Portugal we never know anything, but most likely a very considerable percentage of the waiting lists in Portugal are caused by these corruption schemes between public/state hospitals and private hospitals.

 Portugal is definitely not a good place to live, quite the opposite.